mbbroberg/mbbroberg.github.io/content/garden/sensitive-alternatives-to.md

 The negative connotation often masks an under appreciated talent.

 The negative framing includes:

 - sensitive child/person to shame or imply weakness
 - sensitive pallet to shame disinterest or acuteness of sensation

-## When does it turn into a talent?
+# When Does it Turn into a Talent?

 - We don’t say a chef has a sensitive pallet— we say refined tastes or mature
 - We don’t say a musician has a sensitive ear—we say perfect pitch

 Better alternatives:

 - Attuned
 - Alert
 - Empathetic